Arycee/Vison/privacy-policy.md

 For privacy concerns, questions, or data deletion requests, please visit our official support server:
 **[https://discord.gg/visonx](https://discord.gg/visonx)**

-This Privacy Policy is also available via the `/botinfo` or `/privacy` command in the Vison bot.
+This Privacy Policy is also available via the `/privacy` command in the Vison App.